calaldees/teachingWorkshops/teacherTraining/assessment.md

     * If they are all predicted U's is this the best choice for this student?
     * Who care's if it's good for the student; every bum on a seat is raw cash baby!!!

-* Education is a business.
+* Education is a business
-* Welcome to the factory.
+* Welcome to the factory

 Every Teacher knows the system is not sufficient - let's not re-enforce that - let's find solutions

+Many people have advised governments against this and opinion/process is positively changing David Didau and Dylan Wiliam + MANY more are inspiring national change

 Invisible Curriculum - Character Traits
 ---------------------------------------

-* Draw a picture of a horse as accuratly as possible - you will be marked on proportions, feature accuracy, detail - show publicly (5 min)
+* Draw a picture of a horse as accurately as possible - you will be marked on proportions, feature accuracy, detail - show publicly (5 min)
 * Outside (change lesson)
 * Write a 3 line poem about Computing.
 You have (5 min)